zulip/zulip/docs/contributing/continuing-unfinished-work.md

 # Continuing unfinished work

-Sometimes, work on an issue is started, but not brought to completion.
+Sometimes, work is started on an issue or PR, but not brought to completion.
 This may happen for a variety of reasons — the contributor working on the project gets busy, maintainers cannot prioritize reviewing the work, a contributor doesn't have the skills required to complete the project, there is an unexpected technical challenge or blocker, etc.

 Completing work that someone else has started is a great way to contribute!
 Here